Fahrenheit 451: Themes

 A variety of other themes in the novel besides censorship have been suggested.
 Two major themes are resistance to conformity and control of individuals via technology and mass media.
 Bradbury explores how the government is able to use mass media to influence society and suppress individualism through book burning.
 The characters Beatty and Faber point out that the American population is to blame.
 Due to their constant desire for a simplistic, positive image, books must be suppressed.
 Beatty blames the minority groups, who would take offense to published works that displayed them in an unfavorable light.
-Faber went further to state that the American population simply stopped reading on their own.
+Faber went further to state that, rather than the government banning books, the American population simply stopped reading on their own.
 He notes that the book burnings themselves became a form of entertainment for the general public.

 In a 1994 interview, Bradbury stated that Fahrenheit 451 was more relevant during this time than in any other, stating that, "it works even better because we have political correctness now.
 Political correctness is the real enemy these days.
 The black groups want to control our thinking and you can't say certain things.
-The homosexual groups don’t want you to criticize them.
+The homosexual groups don't want you to criticize them.
 It's thought control and freedom of speech control."

 Predictions for the future

+Fahrenheit 451 is set in an unspecified city and time, though it is written as if set in a distant future.
+The earliest editions make clear that it takes place no earlier than the year 2022 due to a reference to an atomic war taking place during that year.

-Bradbury described himself as "a preventor of futures, not a predictor of them."
+Bradbury described himself as "a preventer of futures, not a predictor of them."
 He did not believe that book burning was an inevitable part of the future; he wanted to warn against its development.
 In a later interview, when asked if he believes that teaching Fahrenheit 451 in schools will prevent his totalitarian vision of the future, Bradbury replied in the negative.
 Rather, he states that education must be at the kindergarten and first-grade level.
 If students are unable to read then, they will be unable to read Fahrenheit 451.

-On account of technology, Sam Weller notes that Bradbury "predicted everything from flat-panel televisions to earbud headphones and twenty-four-hour banking machines."
+As to technology, Sam Weller notes that Bradbury "predicted everything from flat-panel televisions to earbud headphones and twenty-four-hour banking machines."